Molly Cake

 What type of Frosting to pair with a molly cake?

 Like the genoise, molly cake is one of those cakes that pairs well with any type of buttercream or filling.
 It’s not too soft and not too firm.
-I love using a whole egg buttercream (download guide below for the recipe) because it doesn’t waste any egg whites or yolks but my favorite for decorating is Swiss Meringue Buttercream.
+I love using Swiss Meringue Buttercream if I’m going to decorate it.

 I also have a French buttercream that would be phenomenal flavor-wise but exudes a yellow color.
 My cookbook, Frosted has a TON more types of frostings.